About the Time Trade Circle

 Our Local Time Bank

-Our local timebank is called the Cambridge Time Trade Circle.
-We are a diverse group of members that live in Cambridge, Somerville, and surrounding towns.
+Our local timebank is called the Time Trade Circle.
+We are a diverse group of members that live in many towns throughout the Boston metro area.
 Our goal is to enable people to connect with their neighbors to get help when they need it and give help when they can.
 We do this primarily through a website where members list their offers and requests along with their contact info.
 What you can get out of the Time Trade Circle depends on what other members are offering.
 Meeting interesting people you wouldn't otherwise have known is part of the fun of time trading.

 Our Mission Statement